junbaoZHUO/UncertaintyRank/Adaptation/README.md

 OR you can just run the codes for higher version pytorch, the performances should be close.<br>

-Just run the following code for training Adaptation Network
+If you have gone to ../Correction and run python generate_file_for_adaptation.py, just run the following code for training Adaptation Network
 ```shell
 sh scripts/train.sh
 ```